Back

 For companies considering Shopify for B2B, this means:

-You can get started with digital sales quickly
+You can quickly get started with digital sales

 You still need to solve payment, credit, and risk separately